seqizz/jb/README.md

 #### Installation

 - Get it with `go get github.com/seqizz/jb`
-- Run the executable to get your example config
+- Run the executable with -confighelp to get your example config
 - Create the configuration and enjoy faster JIRA!

 #### Todo

 - Make commenting on issues possible
 - Make issue preview better
-- Make parameterized logging

 #### Thanks to